digital-go-jp/abr-geocoder/docs/CONTRIBUTING.md

-# Contributing to this project
+# Contributing to abr-geocoder

-We would love for you to contribute to abr-geocoder and help make it even better than it is today!
-We are really appreciate for your big help!
+We would be delighted if you would contribute to abr-geocoder and help make it even better than it is today.
+We appreciate your help!

-As a contributor, we would like you to follow our guidelines before making a pull request.
+As a contributor, please follow our guidelines before submitting a pull request.

 ## Have a new idea, or found an issue?

-We would like you to search similar issue reports or similar ideas, we have already discussed, in the [issue](https://github.com/digital-go-jp/abr-geocoder/issues?q=).
-You could be find out similar subjects or bug reports that have already been discussed.
+Please search the [issue page](https://github.com/digital-go-jp/abr-geocoder/issues?q=)  for similar issue reports or ideas that we have already discussed.
+You may find similar subjects or bug reports that have already been discussed.

-Even if you can't find anything relavant, please post a new issue by clicking the [New issue] button in the [issue page](https://github.com/digital-go-jp/abr-geocoder/issues).
+If you cannot find anything relevant, please post a new issue by clicking the [New issue] button in the [issue page](https://github.com/digital-go-jp/abr-geocoder/issues).

 # Creating a pull request

-If you would like to submit a pull request to improve or fix a problem, we would ask you to make a discussion on the [issueページ](https://github.com/digital-go-jp/abr-geocoder/issues) page even it's a hot fix.
+If you would like to submit a pull request to improve or fix a problem, please create a discussion on the [issue page](https://github.com/digital-go-jp/abr-geocoder/issues) first.
+This is even important for hot fixes.

-If there are already similar discussions, you can join them, and it can help save your time in preparing your Pull Request.
+If there are already similar disucssions, you can join them.
+This can help you save time when preparing your pull request.

-Submitting your Pull Request without prior discussion may lead to further discussions, which could take longer time for the acceptance process.
+Submitting a pull request without prior discussion may lead to further discussions, which could delay the acceptance process.

 ## git flow

-In this repository, we adopt the `Git flow` development style, which each branch has a different purpose.
+In this repository, we use the `Git flow` development style, which defines a set of branches with specific purposes.

 - `main`
-  We place the code for the release version, and tag it with a format such as "version x.x.x".
+  The `main` branch contains the code for the released version.
+It is tagged with a version number, such as "version x.x.x".

 - `develop`
-  We place the code for the upcomming version under development.
+  The `develop` branch contains the code for the upcoming version.
+This is where new features and bug fixes are developed.

 - `features/issue_**`
-  Forks a branch from the `develop` branch and make the necessary changes.
-Once we have completed the changes, we create a Pull Request to merge the code back into the 'develop' branch.
+  The `features/issue_**` branches are used to develop new features.
+These branches are forked from the `develop` branch and merged back into the `develop` when the feature is complete.

 ## Development flow

-Here are the steps to follow when creating a Pull Request.
+Here are the steps you can follow to create a pull request:

 ```mermaid
 sequenceDiagram